This topic describes how to prepare data by using Integrated Development Environment (IDE) to upload data.

 - In the left-side navigation pane, click Home.

-- In the New Experiment dialog box, enter a name in the Name field, and click OK.
+- In the New Experiment dialog box, set the Name parameter and click OK.

 - Configure the data source.